[idea] Improving My Bot with 3 Papers on HMM Regime Detection

 • Regime-Aware LightGBM for Stock Market Forecasting: A Validated Walk-Forward Framework with Statistical Rigor and Explainable AI Analysis

-1. What the papers said
+1. What were the papers about

-• DRL + Cluster Embedding — Combine reinforcement learning with future prediction for a smarter state representation
+• DRL + Cluster Embedding — Combine reinforcement learning with future prediction for a smarter state representation.

 2. How I tested it